ToF-/SPOJ/ANADIV/design.md

 - 3, if the sum of the digits is divisible by 3.
 - 4, if the last two digits form a number divisible by 4.
 - 5, if the last digit is 0 or 5.
+- 6, if the sum of the digits is divisible by 3 and the last digit is even
-- 7, if the number without the last digit minus (last digit x 2) is divisible by 7
+- 7, if the number without the last digit minus (last digit x 2) is divisible by 7.
 - 8, if the last three digits form a number divisible by 8.
 - 9, if the sum of the digits is divisible by 9.
 - 10, if the last digit is a 0.